davidraleigh/davidraleigh.github.io/_posts/2017-06-27-Debug-Remote-Docker-Container-PyCharm.md

 First off you'll need to create a new firewall rule for your project so you can ssh into the Docker Container's port.
 We'll use the port number 52022.
 Go to the table of contents in Google cloud and select Networking and then the Firewall Rules:
 ![Networking/Firewall](https://davidraleigh.github.io/assets/pycharm-remote-debug/firewall-settings-1.png)

-The fields you'll have to edit are `Name`, `Target Tags`, `Source IP ranges`, and `Protocols and ports`.
+The fields you'll have to edit are __Name__, __Target Tags__, __Source IP ranges__, and __Protocols and ports__.
 You should add a description, but that's optional.
-If you want to specify that only your IP address can access the machine you should define the `Source IP ranges` as something besides `0.0.0.0/0`.
+If you want to specify that only your IP address can access the machine you should define the __Source IP ranges__ as something besides *0.0.0.0/0*.
 Below you can see all the settings I've used, if you copy all these settings this tutorial should work:
 ![Specific SSH Firewall Settings](https://davidraleigh.github.io/assets/pycharm-remote-debug/firewall-settings-2.png)

 ### Create VM with Proper Permissions
-Go to Compute Engine in GCP console table of contents and select `Create an Instance`.
-You'll want to change the `Boot disk` to be a docker enabled image (in this case the ChromiumOS) and maybe increase the size if you plan on using this for development of lots of different docker images:
+Go to Compute Engine in GCP console table of contents and select __Create an Instance__.
+You'll want to change the __Boot disk__ to be a docker enabled image (in this case the ChromiumOS) and maybe increase the size if you plan on using this for development of lots of different docker images:

 ![Boot Disk Selection](https://davidraleigh.github.io/assets/pycharm-remote-debug/container-optimized-disk.png)

-Under the `Firewall` section of your instance creation dialog select the `Allow HTTP traffic` field.
+Under the __Firewall__ section of your instance creation dialog select the __Allow HTTP traffic__ field.
 You may need to check with your Networking Firewall rules to make sure that port 80 is open for your IP address (by default GCP projects make it open to all addresses).
-Below the `Firewall` section you'll need to select the `Networking` tab and place the `Target Tags` you defined earlier in the Firewall section of this tutorial (mine was `container-ssh`) in the `Network tags` field:
+Below the __Firewall__ section you'll need to select the __Networking__ tab and place the __Target Tags__ you defined earlier in the Firewall section of this tutorial (mine was *container-ssh*) in the __Network tags__ field:

 ![Network Tags](https://davidraleigh.github.io/assets/pycharm-remote-debug/network-tags.png)

-Once you've finished these settings `Create` your VM and you should be ready to get your VM ready for debugging.
+Once you've finished these settings __Create__ your VM and you should be ready to get your VM ready for debugging.

 ### Get a Docker Image with Updated Source Code on your Remote Development VM
 You can either SSH onto your machine and clone the repo to debug onto your VM and build it (great if you have a slow connection at your local machine and you don't want to push an image into your container registry).
 Or you can build your test image locally, push it to your container registry of choice and then pull from that registry onto your remote VM.

 #### Git Clone your Code onto the Remote Development VM
-SSH into your remote VM (in my cast `remote-debug-demo`) and use git to clone the following repo:
+SSH into your remote VM (in my case `remote-debug-demo`) and use git to clone the following repo:
 ```bash
 # from your local machine use gcloud to ssh in
 gcloud compute --project "blog-and-demos" ssh --zone "us-central1-f" "remote-debug-demo"